shaween18/softdeleteADF/README.md

 I have provided the templates for the pipeline.
 It includes the datasets, linked services, and pipeline.

+The entire BackupContacts Pipeline can be found in the workplace_publish branch.

 Steps for creation of watermark table:

 1. Create a watermark table in SSMS: